shirakaba/react-nativescript/README.md

     </a>
 </p>

-**React NativeScript** is A React renderer for NativeScript, allowing you to write a NativeScript app using the familiar React style. *very* under construction; expect swathing refactors!
+**React NativeScript** is A React renderer for NativeScript, allowing you to write a NativeScript app using the familiar React style. *Very* under construction; expect swathing refactors!

 I'm always hanging out in the `#react` chat of the [NativeScript Slack](https://nativescriptcommunity.slack.com) if you'd like to talk about this project.